 Promo Campaigns is our tool to deal with Apple Subscription Offers.
 They provide every instrument you’d need out-of-the-box with no hassle and no code.

 Your hands remain free.
-Set Promo Campaigns once in the Adapty dashboard and they will be delivered to your client through SDK ever since.
+Set Promo Campaigns once in the Adapty dashboard and they will be delivered to your client through SDK and remain there ever since.
 Subscribe to notifications and show the promo once it’s available.
-All you need to do is organize a paywall.
+All you need to do is organize the paywall.

 The system decides when and to whom it sends the promo and whether any promo is available to a particular user.
 It won’t send anything to users who are already subscribed as it keeps in mind Access Levels.